sgranger2/weatherApp/README.md

 I created this app using NodeJS, ReactJS, and the weather API provided by https://www.apixu.com/.
 Hosted at this address: http://shanes-react-weather-app.herokuapp.com/.
 I am proud to say that this is the first ReactJS project I have completed on my own.
 This project was created to show myself, along with potential employers, that I have gained knowledge in important technologies needed by today's web development industry.

+NOTE: Website may take 30 seconds to load because I am using a free hosting service.